1fish2/pyenv_test/README.md

 The steps-to-reproduce and expected error messages are in `setup.py`.

 The key step is
-    pip install numpy==1.9.2 Cython line_profiler nose
+    pip install numpy==1.9.2 Cython
-It completes normally but sets up setup.py and kernprof for failure unless you included the install option `--no-binary :all:` (or omitted the numpy version 1.9.2).
+It completes normally but sets up setup.py for failure unless you included the install option `--no-binary :all:` (or omitted the numpy version 1.9.2).

+Even then,
+    pip install line_profiler
+will install a broken kernprof unless you use the pip install option `--no-binary :all:`.

 ## License